wingify/readme-central/docs/SDK Reference/server-side-sdks/fme-dotnet/fme-dotnet-event-batching.md

 ### Example Use Cases:

-* On a high-traffic application, increase `eventsPerRequest` to reduce API overhead.
+* On a high-traffic application, increase `EventsPerRequest` to reduce API overhead.
-* For low-frequency tracking, reduce `requestTimeInterval` to ensure timely dispatch.
+* For low-frequency tracking, reduce `RequestTimeInterval` to ensure timely dispatch.
-* Use `flushCallback` for logging, retry logic, or triggering downstream workflows.
+* Use `FlushCallback` for logging, retry logic, or triggering downstream workflows.

 By customizing these options, developers gain fine-grained control over how event data flows to VWO, ensuring optimal performance, reliability, and observability across different platforms.